snorristurluson/snorristurluson.github.io/about.md

 permalink: /about/
 ---

-I am a software architect at CCP Games.
-Work on the launcher, Wine support, graphics engine and other random stuff for EVE Online, usually low level.
-This blog details some interesting things I run into at work, as well as new things I'm trying out in my spare time.
+I am a former software architect at CCP Games.
+Worked on the launcher, Wine support, graphics engine and other random stuff for EVE Online, usually low level.
+This blog details some interesting things I've run into at work, as well as new things I'm trying out in my spare time.
-Lately I've been picking up new programming languages - Erlang/Elixir, Go, Swift whereas most of my work in the past is in C++ and Python.
+Most recently I'm playing around with Vulkan, and lately I've been picking up new programming languages - Erlang/Elixir, Go, Swift whereas most of my work in the past is in C++ and Python.